 The standard length for a table runner is 36 to 108 inches long.
 Often the length you choose will depend on the length of the table you want to use it on and how much you want it to hang off the end of the table, which can be as little as 2 inches to as much as 6 inches or even 12 inches.

 Traditionally, a table runner is placed lengthwise down the center of your dining room table.
 It can lie directly on top of the table or be layered on top of a tablecloth.
 Choose a table runner in a short length that can be placed at the center of the table; this look is a nice way to bring focus to your centerpiece.
 Long draping table runners can give a dramatic flair, especially ones with fringe or tassels.

 Are table runners only for dining tables?

 Absolutely not!
-Use a table runner across a sideboard or buffet.
-Throw one over a side table in your living room, a console in the hallway or a table in your foyer to help add a seasonal flair when guests arrive.
+Use a table runner across a sideboard or buffet table.
+Throw one over a side table in your living room, a console in the hallway, or a table in your foyer to help add a seasonal flair when guests arrive.
 If your fireplace mantel is wide enough, try using one there; choose a table runner in a light chiffon that can be decoratively “crumpled” to accent the space well.